 You can set the tone for your learning environment by considering adding these statements to your syllabus along with the required and recommended ones.
 It shows students that you value and respect the difference in intellectual exchange and are aware of current campus conversations surrounding campus climate.

 Then, share your syllabus throughout your course.
 If you only talk about your syllabus on the first day, you’re telling them it doesn’t contain any information vital to their success.
 If you don’t treat your syllabus as essential, why should they?
 Think about what steps you can take in your teaching to continue the conversation and create a culture of inclusion in your course.

 Do you have additional examples?
 Email firstname.lastname@example.org.

-Each section below may be toggled to reveal the text and additional resources or download CELT’s Learner Centered Mindful Syllabus Checklist (PDF).
+Toggle each section below to reveal the text and additional resources, use the CELT’s Learner-Centered Mindful Syllabus Checklist (Printable Text), or download CELT’s Learner-Centered Mindful Syllabus Checklist (PDF).

 Students are responsible for living the tenets established in ISU’s Principles of Community: Respect, Purpose, Cooperation, Richness of Diversity, Freedom from discrimination, and the Honest and respectful expression of ideas.
 Visit ISU’s Principles of Community website (http://www.diversity.iastate.edu/principles-of-community)